jonahanton/SSL_medicalimaging/readme.md

 ```
 mv images_0XX/* images/
 ```
-**Diabetic Retionpathy**: To unpack the various train.zip and test.zip files we used the following commands:
+**EyePACS (Diabetic Retionpathy)**: To unpack the various train.zip and test.zip files we used the following commands:
 ```
 cat train.zip.* > train.zip
 unzip train.zip